remla23-team2/lib-preprocessing/README.md

 # Create a Library for Preprocessing
-Making using the Github release pipeline, our lib for preprocessing the data can be published automatically in a version-aware manner.
+Making use of the Github release pipeline, our lib for preprocessing the data can be published automatically in a version-aware manner.